-An apprenticeship is a job that is completed while training.
-It allows people to earn while they learn and receive a recognised qualification to develop their future career.
+An apprenticeship is a job completed while training.
+It allows people to earn while they learn.
+Apprentices receive a recognised qualification to develop their future career.

 Depending on your business, most apprenticeships will:

-• Require employment for at least 30 hours per week
+- have at least 30 hours a week employment

-For full details regarding hours and salaries please refer to the most recent Apprenticeship Funding document.
+For details of pay and working hours, see the Apprenticeship Funding document.

 How could an apprentice help my business?

 An apprentice usually starts at a beginner's level.
-Upon completion of their apprenticeship, they are able to fulfil a range of duties specific to your business at an industry-standard level.
+By the end of their course, they can perform a range of duties specific to your business at an industry-standard level.

-A training provider works closely with you to ensure that your apprentice's training meets both the requirements of the qualification and the employment needs of your business.
-The apprentice receives practical job specific skills which can be put into practice as they are learnt.
+Training providers work with employers to ensure that the training meets the needs of the qualification and the employment needs of your business.
+The apprentice receives practical, job specific skills which they can use as they learn.

 Finding an apprentice

-As your apprentice will be an employee in your business, it is often useful to start by drafting a job description for the role which you would like them do to.
-You will need to keep in mind that you are asking someone to learn this role and develop their skills - an apprentice is a trainee, not an experienced professional.
+Your apprentice will be an employee in your business.
+It is often useful to start by drafting a job description.
+You will need to keep in mind that you are asking someone to learn this role and develop their skills.
+An apprentice is a trainee, not an experienced professional.

-This job description enables a training provider to recommend a suitable apprenticeship framework or standard for the role, and help you find your apprentice.
+The job description helps the training provider to recommend a framework and standard.
 Training is available for apprenticeships at intermediate, advanced and higher (degree) levels.
 For more useful information please visit the GOV.UK website.

-• Provide advice on job descriptions for your apprentice or show you examples
+- advise on job descriptions and show you examples

-• Support in finding a training provider who runs apprenticeship courses suitable for your business
+- help to find a training provider that runs courses suitable for your business

-• Advise on employment contracts for your apprentice, and show you examples
+- advise on employment contracts and show you examples

 Job description